Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 2-dimensional Transmission Graphs

-\paragraph*{Time and Space Requirements.} For long paths we need $O(n^\alpha \log n)$ time: for every $s \in S$ we test in $O(1)$ time whether $p$ can reach $s$ and whether $s$ can reach $q$.
-For short paths there are $O(\log \Psi)$ levels, and at each level we step through two lists of size $O(n^{2-2\alpha})$.
-Thus, the tradeoff-point is achieved for
+\paragraph*{Time and Space Requirements.} We consider first the query time.
+To test if there is a long path from $p$ to $q$ we traverse $S$, and for every $s\in S$ we test, in $O(1)$ time, whether $p$ can reach $s$ and whether $s$ can reach $q$.
+This takes $O(|S|)= O(n^\alpha \log n)$ time.
+To test if there is a short path from $p$ to $q$ we use the lists of reachable representatives associated with $p$ and $q$ at each of the $O(\log \Psi)$ grids.
+At each level we step through two lists of size $O(n^{2-2\alpha})$.
+So in total we spend $O(n^{2-2\alpha}\log\Psi)$ time.
+We choose $\alpha$ to balance the times we spend to detect short and long paths.
+That is $\alpha$ satisfies